 We would love to see you in class.
 So please come, sit close to the front, and interact.
 Interacting with the course staff is fun and a great way to learn.
 However, please do not talk with your neighbors unless it is a specific time specified by the instructor for interacting.
 Because of the acoustics of the room, even very quite conversations are clearly audible to the instructor, which can be very distracting.

 The grading policy is designed with two goals in mind: 1) reduce unnecessary stress by providing students with flexibility in managing their deadlines and giving them multiple chances, 2) minimize administrative load of the teaching staff so that they can spend their time on more productive endeavors such as creating teaching materials.
 Please read the policies below carefully.
-They will be enforced: if you do not follow them, you will lose points.
+They will be enforced: 1% of your grade will come from following the policies.

 Our philosophy is to use grading only as a tool to encourage clarity of explanation, introspection, and self-learning.
 We hope that both instructors and students can think about grades in as relaxed a manner as possible.
 We don't want you to stress out about grades, because we don't think they matter as much as what they are made up to be.
 In return, we expect you to be relaxed about grading!
 This means that you should not sweat the few points that you might have lost in an exam or a homework because: 1) they don't matter, and 2) we provide ways for you to make up for your mistakes.